With the proliferation of companies turning to a “Global” model

 One of the biggest challenges expressed by companies with global development teams when attempting to implement Agile/Scrum is: “How would teams conduct Daily Stand-Ups?”.

-This question is asked a lot, especially from companies new to
+This question is asked a lot, especially by companies new to

 physical space.
 Additionally, with a company’s office locations spread